 Students must have completed at least a Bachelor's Degree.
 For non-native English speakers, whether international or U.S. citizens or permanent residents, proof of English proficiency, as described by the methods described on the Graduate Admissions English Proficiency Requirements page, must be demonstrated.
 Please note that there are multiple methods for demonstrating English proficiency as part of an application for admission.

-Non-native English speakers should note that the above requirements are for admission purposes only.
-All non-native English speakers are required to check in at KU's Applied English Center upon arrival.
+Non-native English speakers should note that the requirements do not remove the need to check in with the Applied English Center: all non-native English speakers are required to check in at KU's Applied English Center upon arrival.
 Some students may be required to complete an English proficiency exam and to complete English training courses before enrollment in regular courses is allowed.

 The number of students admitted is limited.
 Qualified candidates may be denied admission because of lack of a faculty sponsor, financial support, or research facilities.

 Students are strongly encouraged to seek a faculty sponsor through correspondence with one or more faculty members prior or during the application process.
 Faculty contact information, research interests, and selected publications are available via the EEB Faculty page.

 Admitted students with a faculty sponsor have historically been provided a financial support package that includes a stipend and tuition sponsorship from a combination of teaching assistantships and research assistantships financed by faculty grants.

 - Must have completed a Bachelor's degree

 - Must have a minimum undergraduate Grade Point Average of 2.0 on a 4-point scale